12 Types of Wood That Are Perfect For Kitchen Countertops

 Powder blue cabinets look very refreshing and gives this kitchen a very youthful vibe.
 The island’s solid American cherry countertop which was sanded and polished to perfection adds a more formal and elegant element to the space, but does not overwhelm the other light finishes in the kitchen.

-Rustic kitchen with solid wood cabinets, wood counter and stone back splash
+Rustic kitchen with solid wood with knots cabinets, counter and stone back splash

 This gorgeous modern kitchen combines rustic materials with modern construction and finishing techniques.
 These cabinets uses rustic oak wood with prominent knots for that very rustic look.